 Do you believe me now when I say that, when managed correctly, rainfall really is abundant?

-If stored, used, and infiltrated on site, that water is a tremendous resource, providing free irrigation water, and all of the ecosystem services that come with keeping plants and soils hydrated, not to mention the water table underfoot.
+If stored, used, and infiltrated on site, that water is a tremendous resource.
+It provides free irrigation water, and all of the ecosystem services that come with keeping plants and soils hydrated.
+It also helps to recharge the water table underfoot.
 The soil acts as a living, breathing sponge in a healthy garden.
 If sent away by the standard design of drain pipes and gutters, the same water contributes to our stormwater issue.

 Is 25,000 gallons of water storage realistic?
 Probably not for most of us.
 But what if you could catch and store just some of that water?
 You succeed in two ways: (1) by giving yourself a free water-supply to use during dry months as an alternative to further depleting wells and reservoirs; (2) by taking a bite out of the stormwater problem, as–even during the most severe drought on record–stormwater impacts remain one of the biggest environmental issues of our time.
 These are two sides of the same coin.

 But bring fire into the discussion and we highlight even more angles.
 Keeping plants and soils hydrated makes landscapes more resistant to fire.
 And beyond resistance, there’s downright emergency preparedness.
-I got emails from a few North Bay customers who used their stored rainwater to wet down the roof and garden as the wildfire approached.
+I got emails from customers who used their rainwater to wet down the roof and garden as the wildfire approached.
 In other types of emergencies, rainwater makes a great backup drinking water source, provided that you keep some emergency water treatment supplies handy.

-Consider rainwater harvesting when you think of things you might do to cultivate resilience at your own home (which extends into your community, too; nature knows no boundaries).
+Consider rainwater harvesting when you think of things you might do to cultivate resilience at your own home.
+(This extends into your community, too; nature knows no boundaries.)
 And don’t be surprised if you find some peace of mind, too, knowing you’re more prepared should another emergency occur.